(adsbygoogle = window.adsbygoogle || []).push({});

 Milton Hershey

 In 1900, Hershey sold his caramel business for $1 million (the equivalent of $31 million today).
-Five years later, Hershey opened the first Hershey factory in Hershey, Pennsylvania, an area with a plethora of land and other opportunities to expand his business.
-Over time, Hershey opened a popular theme park and created other beloved candy treats such as Almond Joy, Reese’s, and Twizzlers.
+Five years later, Hershey opened the first Hershey factory in Hershey, Pennsylvania.
+The area had acres of undeveloped land and other opportunities to expand his business.
+Over time, Hershey opened a popular theme park.
+The brand also created other beloved candy treats such as Almond Joy, Reese’s, and Twizzlers.
 It’s a good thing he didn’t give up because it’s hard to imagine the world without Hershey bars.

 Henry Ford